okx/okexchain-docs/docs/api/http.md

 # HTTP

-For more information, Please refer to [OKExChain HTTP](https://exchainrpc.okex.org/docs/en/)
+For more information, Please refer to [OEC HTTP](https://exchainrpc.okex.org/docs/en/)